Images Index> Images of People> This page

 The four photographs below are from the album of Mrs. Robert Wildgoose who lived at The Gables on Chesterfield Road and then at Stoneycroft, the house she had built on Cavendish Road.
 The album now belongs to the Ash family and was in the possession of Ray Ash's step-grandmother Ash (Dora May Wheeldon before her marriage), who was for many years companion and housekeeper to Mrs. Wildgoose at Stoneycroft.
 A selection from the album is published here with kind permission of Ray Ash.

-The Rector and his sister hosted a number of garden parties at the Rectory over the years.
-One in July 1900 was in aid of the Foreign Mission Fund and £11 was collected[1].
+The Rector and his sister hosted a number of garden parties and concerts at the Rectory over the years.
+One garden party in July 1900 was in aid of the Foreign Mission Fund and £11 was collected[1].
 The garden party shown in these photos could well have been the one held in July 1902 when Canon and Miss Kewley provided tea on the lawn for sixty or seventy members of the congregation and parishioners.
 A visiting Colonial missionary gave a talk about his work among the Maoris and the garden party was to raise money.
 Among those present were the Rev. Charles Baker (Vicar of Matlock Bath), the Rev. G. A. Grace, the Rev. Charles Campbell Nicholas (the curate?), Mr. Joseph Sladen, Mr Henry Hadfield Cubley, Mr. C. F. Cargill and Mr. W. Ellis[2].
-Both events were held on a Monday, so might only have been attended by the women in the parish.
+In 1906 about ninety people attended another garden party, raising money for a missionary from India who addressed those assembled[4].
+All three events were held on a Monday; as most men would be working on Mondays it is surprising to see quite a few males of all ages amongst the guests.
+And in 1908 a concert, with tea, was held here to help reduce the debt on the new organ and vestries, with performances given by a number of local residents[3].

 Images of People